-Things a Buyer Should NOT Do Before Closing a Real Estate Sale
+Things Not to Do Before a Real Estate Closing

 You can learn the easy that there are things a home buyer should not do before closing a real estate sale, or you can be like many other people and learn what happens the hard way.
 It is your choice.
-Learning the easy way that there are things a buyer should not do before closing means you will pay attention to the advice from your mortgage broker, your agent and this writer.
-We all say the same thing, but often it seems to get lost in the translation.
+Learning the easy way that there are things a buyer should not do before closing means you will pay attention to the advice from your mortgage broker and your agent.

 Or, maybe it's because buyers suffer from a temporary lapse in judgment.
 It's easy to do when stressed out over closing the sale of your home.
 A mortgage lender might suggest a simple course of action, and sometimes buyers misinterpret the assignment, and they do something else -- that something else which tends to delay the closing.
 When in doubt, ask.

 Don't Do the Thing That Makes Common Sense

 The biggest problem seems to stem from the fact that many first-time home buyers believe their intended actions are innocent, and they are certain it makes sense to them.
 It might make perfect sense but you can't trust that logic because it is very dangerous to presume that just because it sounds like the right thing to do, you should do it.
 The fact is it most likely is not the thing to do.

 Mortgage rules and guidelines don't really make a lot of common sense except to the government committee that created the regulations.
 For example, a home buyer with a freeze on her credit report might be asked by the lender to temporarily lift that freeze.
 What the home buyer hears is something different.
 The buyer hears cancel the credit freeze.
 If the buyer cancels the freeze, it could cause a new credit report to be generated that could produce a lower FICO score.